hyundai-robotics/doc-industrial-communication/3-cifx-pci-settings-industrial-communication/3-6-PROFIBUS-DP/3-6-4-Settings-PROFIBUS-DP-Slave.md

 ##### 5. When the settings are completed, check the communication status according to the following procedures.

-Please refer to (“[**4 Monitoring Industrial Communication**](../../4-monitoring-industrial-communication/README.md)”) for the procedures to check the industrial communication status in the teach pendant.
+Please refer to (“[**4.
+CIFX PCI - Monitoring Industrial Communication**](../../4-cifx-pci-monitoring-industrial-communication/README.md)”) for the procedures to check the industrial communication status in the teach pendant.

-![[Figure 3.6.4-6 Industrial Communication Monitoring]](<../../_assets/3-Settings-Industrial-Communication/3.6-PROFIBUS-DP/4-Slave_setting/image_6.png>)
+![[Figure 3.6.4-6 Industrial Communication Monitoring]](<../../_assets/3-cifx-pci-settings-industrial-communication/3.6-PROFIBUS-DP/4-Slave_setting/image_6.png>)